Plant Details

 A variegated form of the common sage.
-The new foliage is beautifully marbled, primrose, gold and sage-green.
-Remains all winter.
+The new foliage is beautifully marbled, primrose, gold and sage-green and gradually fades with age.
+Evergreen.
 Prefers a sunny spot.

 Light blue flowers in early summer.